AlvaroCori/SIS_INTEL_PRACTICA_2/README.md

 We implemented both algorithms using some Python libraries to simplify the implementation of algorithm structure, as well as some tweaks like reading from text files.

-For the first experiment we manually expanded the tree of two different initial cases.
+For the first experiment we manually expanded the tree of two different initial cases in order to get all states of 3_puzzle.
 One with solution and one without solution.
 By this way, we managed to get all states in a table of 2x2, the total different states are 24 which prove all the possible theoretical states (4! = 24).

 For the second experiment we put a table with a random order in order to get all different states in the algorithm.
-If we desire get all combinations (factorial of 9) we need to move the pieces in differents initial states.
+If we desire get all combinations (factorial of 9) we need to move 2 pieces in differents initial states similar at the previous experiment, when we use more heights the number of states is more similar a (9!=362880).

 For the third experiment we compare the quantity of states, the time execution and the space execution.
 This experiment checks the bigger difference between BFS and IDDFS.
-While BFS needs a lot of time, the IDDFS only needs a small fraction.
+While BFS needs a lot of time, the IDDFS consume less time tha BFS.

 The BFS algorithm consumes very much space while the IDDFS needs less space.
-For the difference in quantity of states, the BFS uses too many states while the algorithm searches level for level, while the IDDFS searches in profundity and uses less states.
+For the difference in quantity of states, the BFS uses too many states while the algorithm searches level for level, IDDFS searches in profundity and uses less states.

-To clarify, in a worst case scenario in which both algorithms search for the same goal that is in the last state of the three, both algorithms use the same quantity of states.
+To clarify, in a worst case scenario in which both algorithms search for the same goal that is in the last state of the tree, both algorithms use the same quantity of states, like a example the puzzle_3.

 ##### Bibliography